moseskamira/Pagination-Android/README.md

 # Pagination-Android

-- This project is intended to demo Paging in Android.
+- This project is intended to Demo Paging/ Pagination in Android with Kotlin

 ### Screenshot showing a List of Characters